AdaCore/spark2014/docs/design/gnatprove.rst

    the actual VCs.
 For each VC, there is a companion file ``file_po<n>.xpl`` that contains the label and source location that has been associated to that VC by Why.

+   Gnatprove tells Why where to find its library files, using the environment variable WHYLIB.
+This variable is set to ``prefix>/lib/why``, where <prefix>
+   is the location of the gnatprove executable.
+If the variable WHYLIB is already set when calling gnatprove, we do not change its value.

 #.
 Call ``alt-ergo`` on all VCs.
 To do this, we first concatenate the files
    ``file_ctx.why`` and ``file_po<n>.why`` for a given n to obtain a file ``new.why`` that